rinarinz/Olist-Data-Warehouse-Implementation/README.md

 History Tracking: The system successfully identified and recorded customer city change history.
 There were 148 rows of historical data successfully captured during the testing process.

+Note: Raw CSV datasets are not included in this repository due to GitHub's file size limits.
+Please ensure the Olist dataset is placed in the root directory before running the pipeline.

 # Docker Compose Setup for Project
 Before you can run this project using Docker Compose, make sure you have created a `.env` file with the necessary environment variables.